Gaussian approximation for rooted edges in a random minimal directed spanning tree: Introduction and main results

 \end{theorem}

-$\underline{Remarks}:$ \begin{enumerate}[(a)] \item We note here that in the setting of Theorem~\ref{thm:Pareto}, a weaker rate of convergence or the order $(\log s)^{-(d-2)/4} (\log \log s)^{(d+1)/2}$ in the Kolmogorov metric was shown in \cite{BLP06} for $\alpha=1$. \item Theorem~\ref{thm:Pareto} proves a Gaussian convergence as $s \to \infty$ in dimensions $d \ge 3$ for $\mathscr{L}_0^{\alpha}$.
-In contrast, in two dimensions, $\mathscr{L}_0^{\alpha}$ converges to a Dickman distribution.
+$\underline{Remarks}:$ \begin{enumerate}[(a)] \item We note here that in the setting of Theorem~\ref{thm:Pareto}, a weaker rate of convergence or the order $(\log s)^{-(d-2)/4} (\log \log s)^{(d+1)/2}$ in the Kolmogorov distance was shown in \cite{BLP06} for $\alpha=1$. \item Theorem~\ref{thm:Pareto} proves a Gaussian convergence as $s \to \infty$ in dimensions $d \ge 3$ for $\mathscr{L}_0^{\alpha}$.
+In contrast, in two dimensions, $\mathscr{L}_0^{\alpha}$ converges to the so-called Dickman distribution.
 This points out a change in the distributional behaviour of the minimal points as one goes from dimension two to three and above.
 The idea behind obtaining a Dickman limit in two dimensions is that most of the minimal points lie close to the axes and one can look only at the length of their projections on the two axes rather than the length of the edges themselves.
 When considering only the projections on the $x$-axis, say $X_1 \ge X_2 \ge \cdots$, one obtains that $X_{i+1}/X_i \sim \mathbb{U}[0,1]$ for all $i \ge 1$, where $\mathbb{U}[0,1]$ denotes a uniform random variable on the interval $[0,1]$, and they are independent.
 This gives rise to the Dickman limit, since a standard Dickman random variable $D$ has the representation

 where $U_j \sim \mathbb{U}[0,1]$, $j \in \N$ are independent and $=_d$ denotes equality in distribution.
 Such a property does not seem to hold in dimensions three and higher. \item In Theorem~\ref{thm:MV}(b), we show that the variance of the statistic $\mathscr{L}_0^{\alpha}$ is exactly of the order $\log^{d-2} s$ for any $d \ge 3$.
-Hence, the upper bound in Theorem~\ref{thm:Pareto} is presumably of optimal order.
-It is interesting that one obtains a relatively slow logarithmic rate of convergence in higher dimensions. \item Finally, we note that our results can potentially be extended to the setup of Binomial processes by proving a version of Theorem~\ref{thm:KolBd} below for such a process. \end{enumerate} Notice by Theorem~\ref{thm:MV}(a) that for $d= 3$ and $\mathscr{L}_0^{\alpha}$ as in Theorem~\ref{thm:Pareto},
+Hence, the upper bound in Theorem~\ref{thm:Pareto} is presumably of optimal order. \item Finally, we note that our results can potentially be extended to the setup of Binomial processes by proving a version of Theorem~\ref{thm:KolBd} below for such a process. \end{enumerate} Notice by Theorem~\ref{thm:MV}(a) that for $d= 3$, $s > 1$ and $\mathscr{L}_0^{\alpha}$ as in Theorem~\ref{thm:Pareto},